-The guidelines that follow are designed to encourage consistency of treatment across academic departments, where it is decided that a penalty is necessary.
+The guidelines that follow are designed to encourage consistency of treatment across academic departments, institutes, centres and units offering Rhodes University qualifications where it is decided that a penalty is necessary.
 If a decision to impose a penalty is taken, these suggested penalties should instruct the Panel, unless there are clear indications that the application thereof will lead to injustice on the particular facts of the case, or other factors suggest another penalty, in which case the Panel has the discretion to depart from the guidelines.
-It must be stressed that the guidelines are premised on the assumption that departments have complied with their duties to educate students about proper referencing practice and the nature and consequences of plagiarism, and have reinforced this at all levels.
+It must be stressed that the guidelines are premised on the assumption that departments have complied with their duties to educate students about proper citation, referencing practice and the nature and consequences of plagiarism, and have reinforced this at all levels.

 - In several situations below, the re-submission of work is recommended.
 This penalty is punitive on the student, but also has an important educational purpose to see if the student can learn a lesson.
 The imposition of this penalty will depend on the nature of the assessment task, and whether setting another piece of work is logistically possible or feasible.
-In some Faculties, especially those which run pracs, requiring students to re-submit alternative work may be impossible.
-In such cases, alternative penalties will have to suffice.
+In some Faculties, especially those which run practicals, requiring students to re-submit alternative work may be impossible.
+In such cases, alternative penalties (for example, a reduction of marks or the requirement to submit an additional piece of work) will have to suffice.
 The imposition of such a penalty remains at the discretion of the committee. - When this document refers to a replacement assignment counting, for example, for 1⁄2 the value of the original, it means that if the original assignment was out of 20, then the student's second assignment will be assessed out of 10 only, but the mark will count as if it were out of 20 when the final class mark is calculated.